aigle-levant/notes-page/_posts/2024-08-26-js-strings.md

 Good God, let me give you my life `;
 ```

+> Strings are immutable; they can't be changed, only be replaced.

 ### Including quotes in strings

 We can't normally include quotes like this in JS :